This Site to a Friend

 Royal Abbey was eventually taken over again and controlled by the British Government

 because of incumbent debts.
-An interesting reference to Vale Royal Abbey from 1907 onward, found in the Cheshire County Archives, is that Vale Royal Abbey had been bought in 1977 by the “Michaelmas Trust” for use as a school for the handicapped.
-This document gives information on the various occupiers of the house since 1907 when the 3rd Lord Delamere rented the house out, subject to very strict conditions laid down by the British Crown.
+An interesting reference to Vale Royal Abbey from 1907 onward, found in the Cheshire County Archives, is that Vale Royal Abbey had been bought in 1977 by the “Michaelmas Trust of South Africa” for use as a school for the handicapped.
+(Which was a total scam, according to our researchers and based on facts which our investigative report will soon reveal.)
+This document filed in the Cheshire County Archives gives information on the various occupiers of the house since 1907 when the lawyers of 3rd Lord Delamere rented the house out, subject to very strict conditions laid down by the British Crown.
 Visit this site.
 For additional information, type in the Search Box “Vale Royal Abbey” and you will find over 120 reference works related to this very important Historical Heritage of Cheshire, England.

 (More details of this saga of the demise of Vale Royal Abbey and its 20th century restoration will be revealed

-in a future report, to be published by the Delamere
+in a future report named, "The Delamere Saga", soon to be published by the Delamere

 Group and the Manchester

 Guardian) Note: One of our writers is currently preparing a script that will eventually provide the basis for a film called, “The Delamere Saga (The Untold Story of Vale Royal Abbey)” and negotiations are underway with major TV studios and film producers to be released in the not too distant future.